Climate change in New Zealand: Impacts on indigenous peoples

 A report in 2017, Adapting to Climate Change in New Zealand, identifies Māori as among the most vulnerable groups to climate-change in New Zealand due to their "significant reliance on the environment as a cultural, social and economic resource".
-Māori tend to be involved in primary industries, and many Maori communities were near the coast.
+Māori tend to be involved in primary industries, and many Māori communities were near the coast.
 The report states that urupā (burial grounds) and marae are already being flooded or washed into the sea.

 Mike Smith, of Ngāpuhi and Ngāti Kahu, says the Government is failing in its duties under the Treaty of Waitangi to protect Māori, who are particularly vulnerable, from the "catastrophic effects of climate change".
 Smith has filed proceedings in the High Court "on behalf of my children, grandchildren and the future generations of Māori children, whose lives are threatened by the climate crisis".

+Smith brought a lawsuit against Fonterra, New Zealand Steel, Z Energy and other high greenhouse gas emitters, Smith v Fonterra Co-operative Group Ltd, which argued for the new tort of climate change damage and the New Zealand Supreme Court duly ruled in 2024 that this novel civil wrong can be asserted in future proceedings.
+However, in May 2026 the New Zealand government countered this decision by introducing legislation to prevent climate lawsuits.
+Following the government's decision it emerged that the defendants had lobbied the Prime Minister's office for civil climate lawsuits to be banned, however documentation surrounding this had been left out of an earlier Official Information Act request.

 Impacts on migration

 If the atmosphere warms by two degrees Celsius, small island countries in the Pacific will be inundated by sea level rise.
 These islands do not have the populations or resources to deal with weather related disasters.
-Currently, 180,000 people living in low-lying islands like Kiribati, Tuvalu and the Marshall Islands are the most threatened.
+As of 2019, 180,000 people living in low-lying islands like Kiribati, Tuvalu and the Marshall Islands are the most threatened.
 More extreme projections suggest that by 2050, 75 million people from the wider Asia-Pacific region will be forced to shift.

 Pacific islanders forced to relocate will be at higher risk of developing mental health problems because of losing their homes, their culture and the stress of climate-induced migration.
 The New Zealand Defence Force is predicting an increase in the number of humanitarian and disaster relief operations it will attend in the Pacific due to climate change.

 One analysis suggests that as one of the few habitable areas left on the planet, New Zealand "would likely become overcrowded, under constant threat of flood and cyclone, and increasingly infested by flies and other insects."